BV-BRC/BV-BRC-Docs/docroot/user_guides/data/data_types/protein_families.rst

 Protein Families
 ================

-As part of the genome annotation process, protein are mapped to protein families, which allows users to quickly identify the homologs of a proteiun in other closely related organisms and enable comparative genomic analysis across multiple genomes of the same or different taxonomic groups.
+As part of the bacterial genome annotation process, protein are mapped to protein families, which allows users to quickly identify the homologs of a proteiun in other closely related organisms and enable comparative genomic analysis across multiple genomes of the same or different taxonomic groups.

 There are 3 types of bacterial protein families computed in BV-BRC: